boazbk/crypto/lec_03_pseudorandom-generators.md

 block) $m_i$ of the message, we run the basic PRG to update our state and obtain some new randomness $y_i$ that we can XOR with the message and ouput.
 Such constructions are known as *stream ciphers* in the literature.
-In much of the practical literature the mame *stream cipher* is used both for the pseudorandom generator itself, as well as for the encryption scheme that is obtained by combining it with the one-time pad.
+In much of the practical literature the name *stream cipher* is used both for the pseudorandom generator itself, as well as for the encryption scheme that is obtained by combining it with the one-time pad.